adamlocker/Metric_Templating/README.md

  > **Target**: Average to exceed 9.4 widgets per hour for this factory (monthly, quarterly or yearly).
  > **Thresholds:** The lower acceptable limit is 5.8 widgets per hour, there is no upper limit.
  > **Business Logic:** This metric falling below the lower threshold in-day will automatically notify the resourcing team.
 This metric falling below the lower threshold over a week will trigger an early monthly review.

+## Strengths and Weaknesses

+ It is important to be honest with users about the merits and the weaknesses of any given metric, particualrly those used to measure performance of an individual or team.
+Users will quickly work out ways in which they can manipulate metrics to their advantage (or others' disadvantage) when too much emphasis is placed on meeting a target.
+Whether you like it or not, any metric with a target will drive the behaviour of those being measured, for good or for bad, so you should be sure to take a holistic view of overall performance rather than relying on only one or two key performance indicators.
+For example;

+ > #### Strengths and Weaknesses
+ > **Strengths:** This metric is easy to understand, and measurable at a very granular level, meaning in-day or even in-hour adjustments can be made, think of it much like the speedomoeter on your car.
+ > **Weaknesses:** Like all mean average metrics, this can be susceptible to statistical outliers skewing the result.
+Where possible you should view the metric over the largest possible timeframe in order to mitigate this.